 Our shared kitchenette has all the basics you need for a nice weekend in the country – fridge (AKA wine fridge), 2 ring electric hob, sink, kettle, coffee machine, utensils, cutlery, crockery (well technically it’s melamine), tea towels and washing up essentials.
 There are also some basics such as salt, pepper, olive oil, tea, coffee & sugar – please keep these in the kitchen for all to share.
 There’s also an honesty box in the kitchen with a variety of things you may have forgotten, please use honestly, as and when you need!

 Please return all kitchen items washed up to the kitchenette.
 If you have time to strip the beds, feel free to help us out, otherwise, simply head out when you’re ready (check out is by 10am) and zip the door behind you to keep wildlife out!

 Each tent has a solar-powered charging unit with 2 USB points and a 12V cigarette lighter.
 Simply bring your charger cable and plug in.
-The sunlight from the day keeps this unit topped up with power but please note, the lights also run off this so be aware of energy usage and turn the lights off when not in use, to ensure there’s power when you need it.
+Please note, the lights also run off this so in less sunny weather, please use the electric sockets in the kitchenette.

 Yes, the coverage in Uggeshall is generally medium to strong.

 The closest shop is The Village Store.
 It’s well-equipped with a nice mix of small local products and big brands which is a 3 minute drive, or 7 minute cycle ride away.